The Cost of Perfection for Matchings in Graphs: Introduction

 Sometimes, when the graph $G$ or the graph class $\GG$ is clear from the context, we refer to $\eta(G)$ or $\eta(\GG)$ simply as $\eta$.

+The infimum in the previous definition is not always attained by a graph in the class.
+For instance, a consequence of Theorem~\ref{lem:lbip} is that the value of $\eta$ for the class of all regular bipartite graphs is $0$, but by Theorem~\ref{thm:eta0} no graph in that class has $\eta = 0$.

+The infimum value bounds the worst case scenario, in terms of our motivation of approximating a maximum weight matching with a perfect matching.
+In many applications it is not possible to know a priori all graphs that will be given, thus the worst case scenario provides very useful information.
+We also note that the infimum value is theoretically richer than its counterpart, the supremum value of $\eta(G)$ for $G \in \GG$.
+The supremum value is often equal to $1$, since most natural graph classes contain one of the following small graphs which have $\eta = 1$: $K_2,K_4,C_4, K_{3,3}$.

 An immediate consequence of this definition is that given two graph classes $\GG_1 \subseteq \GG_2$, we have $\eta(\GG_1) \geq \eta(\GG_2)$.
-Therefore, in order to prove bounds on $\eta$ that apply to as many graph classes as possible, it is useful to obtain lower bounds on $\eta$ for ``large'' graph classes and upper bounds on $\eta$ for ``small'' graph classes.
-It is important to remark that in many applications is not possible to know a priori all graphs that will be given, thus the worst case scenario is very useful information.
+Thus, in order to prove bounds on $\eta$ that apply to as many graph classes as possible, it is useful to obtain lower bounds on $\eta$ for ``large'' graph classes and upper bounds on $\eta$ for ``small'' graph classes.
 Therefore, we will treat the upper bounds as valuable knowledge about the whole graph class even when it is proved only for a single example, although most of the obtained upper bounds were extended to infinite families of cubic graphs.

-We show that $\eta(\GG) \geq 1/3$ where $\GG$ is the target class of bridgeless cubic graphs, and therefore to all its subclasses.
-We show in Section~\ref{cubic} that $\eta(G) = 1/3$ for a particular planar hamiltonian cubic graph $G$, and hence for all the classes that contain it.
+Section~\ref{cubic} is devoted to bounds for the target class of bridgeless cubic graphs.
+We show that $\eta(\GG) \geq 1/3$ where $\GG$ is the class of bridgeless cubic graphs, and therefore to all its subclasses.
+We show that $\eta(G) = 1/3$ for a particular planar hamiltonian cubic graph $G$, and hence for all the classes that contain it.
 Note that both planar bridgeless cubic graphs and hamiltonian cubic graphs are Tait-colorable~\cite{bm}.
 We also show that the Petersen graph has $\eta = 1/3$, and hence the class of generalized Petersen graphs has $\eta = 1/3$.
-For the class of bipartite cubic graphs, we propose an interesting gap.
-We show that the smallest bipartite planar nonhamiltonian bridgeless cubic graph~\cite{asano82} has $\eta \leq 1/2$.
-Therefore, the class of nonhamiltonian bipartite cubic graphs has $1/3\leq \eta \leq 1/2$.
-Finally, we investigate the two well-known families of Blanu\v{s}a First and Blanu\v{s}a Second snarks and present an infinite family of snarks starting from the Petersen graph for which all members satisfy $\eta = 1/3$.
+Notice that the Petersen graph is the only graph in the class of generalized Petersen graphs that is not Tait-colorable~\cite{Castagna1972}.
+Since the class of bridgeless cubic graphs is divided into Tait-colorable graphs and snarks, we investigate two well-known families of snarks, Blanu\v{s}a First and Blanu\v{s}a Second, and present an infinite family of snarks obtained by the 2-construction for which all members satisfy $\eta = 1/3$.
+Furthermore, we show that $\eta(\NN) = 1/3$, where $\NN$ is the class of nonhamiltonian bipartite cubic graphs.
+In Section~\ref{s:regular}, we show that for all $\Delta \geq 2$, the class $\BB_\Delta$ of $\Delta$-regular bipartite graphs satisfies $\eta(\BB_\Delta) = 1/\Delta$.